-- a.
-Subcontracts: Attachments should describe the work to be subcontracted, estimated amount, recipient (if known), and the reason for subcontracting. - b.
-Consultants: Identify consultants to be used, why they are necessary, the time they will spend on the project, and rates of pay (not to exceed the equivalent of the daily rate for Level IV of the Executive Schedule, exclusive of expenses and indirect costs). - c.
-Equipment: List items costing more than \$5,000, including a description of the item and how it will be used in the conduct of the basic research proposed. - d.
-Supplies: Provide general categories of needed supplies and the estimated cost. - e.
-Travel: Describe the purpose of the proposed travel, including information on destination and number of travelers where known. - f.
-Other: Enter the total of direct costs not covered by 2a through 2e.
-Attach an itemized list. - 3.
-Indirect Costs: Identify F&A cost rate(s) and base(s) as approved by the cognizant Federal agency, including the effective period of the rate. - 4.
-Other Applicable Costs: Enter total explaining the need for each item. - 5.
-Subtotal-Estimated Costs: Enter the sum of items 1 through 4. - 6.
-Less Proposed Cost Sharing (if any): Enter any amount proposed.
-If cost sharing is based on specific cost items, identify each item and amount in an attachment. - 7.
-Total Estimated Costs: Enter the total after subtracting items 6 from item 5.
+Component Required supporting data Direct Labor List the titles of personnel, amounts of time to be devoted to the project, rates of pay, and total cost.
+Subcontracts Describe the work to be subcontracted, estimated dollar amount, recipient (if known), and the reason for subcontracting.
+Consultants Identify consultants to be used, why they are necessary, the time they will spend on the project, and rates of pay (not to exceed the equivalent of the daily rate for Level IV of the Executive Schedule, exclusive of expenses and indirect costs).
+Equipment List items costing more than \$5000, including a description of the item and how it will be used in the conduct of the proposed effort.
+Supplies Provide the estimated cost.
+List categories where costs are significant.
+Travel Describe the purpose of the proposed travel, including destination and number of travelers where known.
+No costs for participation in the annual Earth Science Technology Conference should be included in the proposal.
+Travel expenses for non-government participants will be provided to those awardees selected to participate.
+Other Direct Costs Provide an itemized list of these costs.
+Indirect costs Identify the Facilities and Administrative (F&A) cost rate(s) and base(s) as approved by the cognizant Federal agency, including the effective period of the rate.
+Other applicable costs Identify and explain the need for each item.
+Cost sharing If cost sharing is based on specific cost items, identify each item and amount.